Autonomous vehicles are coming. Now comes the hard part.

 Would you rather surf a giant wave or get crushed by it?
-That's the choice state and national governments in the United States face as they stare down the coming influx of autonomous vehicles.
+That's the choice state and national governments face as they stare down the coming influx of autonomous vehicles.

 Self-driving cars are increasingly common sights on roads in California, Arizona, and a few other pioneering locales.
 They're still something of an anomaly, sure, but it won't be long before autonomous cars go from being an exception to being the norm.